vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 bull-banner etc., in short, a ‘tableau de la troupe’.
 The physical image in the sacred compound is not defined.
-If our interpretation is correct, it may be any image, most often a liṅga, considered by the Pāśupata laymen as ‘the image’ (m¯urti) of Mahādeva, a designation that for the initiate is true only in metaphorical sense.
+If our interpretation is correct, it may be any image, most often a liṅga, considered by the Pāśupata laymen as ‘the image’ (mūrti) of Mahādeva, a designation that for the initiate is true only in metaphorical sense.
 36

 The definition of God’s figure of grace

-The concept of daks.in. ām¯urti thus comprises the manifested form (r¯upa) of God, the (physical) image or body (m¯urti) in which it may be envisaged, and the right side (daks.iṇe pārśve), which indicates the Pāśupata’s position with respect to Mahādeva and his embodiment.
+The concept of daks.in. āmūrti thus comprises the manifested form (rūpa) of God, the (physical) image or body (mūrti) in which it may be envisaged, and the right side (daks.iṇe pārśve), which indicates the Pāśupata’s position with respect to Mahādeva and his embodiment.
 As such the term is applicable to every situation in which the Pāśupata enters into contact with his object of worship.
-And this appears to have been the intention of the author of the Pāśupatas¯utra when we read PS 1.8–9 coherently (as also the author of the T.īkā seems to have done: upahāras¯utra, above, p.
-514): ‘He should worship with offerings of laughter, singing, dancing, bellowing, obeisance, and muttering to the figure of grace (daks.in. ām¯urti) of Mahādeva.’
-37 The same idea underlies the Ratnat.īkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Siva’s Daks ´ .in. ām¯urti’, 38 or the Skandapurāṇa when it advises that one should offer rice pudding with ghee at the ‘southern m¯urti’ during one year in order to become like Nandin.
+And this appears to have been the intention of the author of the Pāśupatasūtra when we read PS 1.8–9 coherently (as also the author of the T.īkā seems to have done: upahārasūtra, above, p.
+514): ‘He should worship with offerings of laughter, singing, dancing, bellowing, obeisance, and muttering to the figure of grace (daks.in. āmūrti) of Mahādeva.’
+37 The same idea underlies the Ratnat.īkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Siva’s Daks ´ .in. āmūrti’, 38 or the Skandapurāṇa when it advises that one should offer rice pudding with ghee at the ‘southern mūrti’ during one year in order to become like Nandin.
 39

-It seems obvious that the same idea underlies the initiation rite, in which the place of the physical image, i.e. the m¯urti, may be taken by the guru who
+It seems obvious that the same idea underlies the initiation rite, in which the place of the physical image, i.e. the mūrti, may be taken by the guru who

 36 This position conforms best with the view of images maintained in the Nyāya school, which is generally believed to have had close links with the Pāśupata.
 In Colas 2004, 163 this author describes Udayana’s point of view as follows: ‘The rite does not specifically invest the image with a divine presence or power through a mechanical process, but occasions the conscious reflection, by deities, of themselves as being present in the image.’
-In other words, Siva’s presence in the Daks ´ .in. ām¯urti is an act of grace (parigraha).
+In other words, Siva’s presence in the Daks ´ .in. āmūrti is an act of grace (parigraha).

-37 PS 1.8–9: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopahāreṇopatis.t.het mahādevasya daks.in. ām¯urteh. k 8–9 k I take daks.in. ām¯urteh. here as genitivus pro dativo depending on upahāreṇa (see Speijer 1889, § 132).
-Alternatively, we may read an accusative, daks.in. ā m¯urtim, in accordance with the Benares and Calcutta mss of the S¯utras and some testimonies.
+37 PS 1.8–9: hasitagītanr.ttaḍum. ḍum. kāranamaskārajapyopahāreṇopatis.t.het mahādevasya daks.in. āmūrteh. k 8–9 k I take daks.in. āmūrteh. here as genitivus pro dativo depending on upahāreṇa (see Speijer 1889, § 132).
+Alternatively, we may read an accusative, daks.in. ā mūrtim, in accordance with the Benares and Calcutta mss of the Sūtras and some testimonies.
 See Bisschop 2006a, 5.

 38 Ratnat.īkā at Gaṇakārikā 7 (p.
-18): . . . śivadaks.iṇam¯urtau mantraih. sam. skr.tya . . . .
+18): . . . śivadaks.iṇamūrtau mantraih. sam. skr.tya . . . .
 Cf. Kaun. ḍinya ad PS 1.1 (above, p.
 513).

 39 SP 27.31:

-daks.in. āyām. tu yo m¯urtau pāyasam. saghr.tam. śubhe |
+daks.in. āyām. tu yo mūrtau pāyasam. saghr.tam. śubhe |

 nivedayed vars.am ekam. sa ca nandisamo bhavet k 31 k